credfeto/credfeto-linux-package-cache/README.md

-# credfeto-pacoloco
+# credfeto-linux-package-cache

-pacoloco docker compose
+docker compose for linux package cache for arch linux and flathub